-We anticipate that setting and obtaining local management objectives will require knowledge about waterbird use, setting habitat condition objectives, the ability to assess the efficacy of management actions (e.g. accounting for management costs in terms of use-days or supported populations), and / or the ability to learn how to improve management (Lyons et al. 2008).
+We anticipate that setting and obtaining local management objectives will require knowledge about waterbird use,, the ability to assess the efficacy of management actions (e.g. accounting for management costs in terms of use-days or supported populations), and / or the ability to learn how to improve management (Lyons et al. 2008).
 Also, depending on the management objective, the survey activity will often entail assessing status and trends of habitat conditions or waterbird numbers.
 Resulting data may be used to calculate wetland unit-specific waterbird use-days, document migration chronologies, and explore relationships between waterbird counts, management actions and habitat condition.
+The Integrated Waterbird Management and Monitoring (IWMM) program was initiated following a series of structured decision-making (SDM) workshops that established a need for an operational framework for management and monitoring of waterfowl, shorebirds, and wading birds, collectively referred to as waterbirds, at the local, regional and flyway spatial scales (Coppen et al. 2007, Laskowski et al. 2008, Lor et al. 2008).